vTuanpham/Style_transfer/README.md

 ## Training
   ```
   git clone "https://github.com/vTuanpham/Style_transfer.git"
+  cd "Style_transfer"
   ```
   Install dependencies first, this might take awhile..
   ```
   pip install -r requirements.txt
   ```
-  To train, modify the script in the src/scripts folder
+  * Note: Wandb must be the the correct version of 0.13.9 as i only test the artifact logging of this version, newer version yield in error when creating new artifact instance To train, modify the script in the src/scripts folder
   ```
   bash src/scripts/train.sh
   ```

-  * This project is heavily support for wandb logging:
+  * ## This project is heavily support for wandb logging:
     ### Every epochs, eval the model performance by inferencing all the images in the src/data/eval_dir
     * ![image](https://github.com/vTuanpham/Style_transfer/assets/82665400/051c1ed1-2402-4b70-84dd-aab9711afb39)
     ### Auto log saved checkpoint to wandb with wandb artifacts